yannbf/may-the-4th/README.md

 ## Fetching Data

-The SWAPI was used to gather the Star Wars data.
+The SWAPI was used to gather Star Wars specific data, like which characters appear in which movie.

-I also wanted to have more info about the movies, like duration, plot, nominations, etc. To do so, I used the OMDB API.

 To support faster loading of data and offline support, I used Ionic Cache, a module for request caching which uses Ionic Storage (thus supporting IndexedDB, SQLite and WebSQL).
 This allowed me to enhance the app's performance as the data would only be fetched remotely once and later on would be loaded instantly.

+I also wanted to have more info about the movies, such as duration, plot, nominations, trivia, etc. To do so, I used the [ODBM (Open Movie Database) API](http://www.omdbapi.com/).
+The API is quite good, as it fetches info from IMDb, which is what I wanted.
+However, a really unexpected thing happened: a few days ago they shut down their open api and only opened for their patreons.
+It was quite frustrating, but encouraged me to do something way more interesting: get the info myself with a webscrapper!
+Apart from movie informations, I also wanted to have a trivia section with lots of interesting facts.

+In order to populate the movie data, I wrote a [simple webscrapper in node](https://github.com/yannbf/imdb-scrapper/blob/master/index.js) that accesses the imdb url of a given movie and uses [Cheerio](https://github.com/cheeriojs/cheerio) to read the DOM elements just like people are used to do with jQuery selectors.
+It is as simple as: `$('.movie').text()`.
+If you never thought of writing a webscrapper, the project can be a good reference, feel free to use it!
+It's quite fun :)

 ## Sound effects and Jedi Mode